 When the sofa lived between the windows, it looked sadzies without art or a mirror hung over it, so changing the location to this vaulted wall was a blessing.
 Cosmic Girl Goes sold me the bomb diggetty of a mirror at the Randolph Flea that I swapped out for this art pretty much immediately after The Boy hung it.
 To say he was a bit tender-hearted when I broke that news is an understatement…but come on, look at that clutch the pearls artwork.
 Chair Girl gives me such a calm feeling and the colors fit perfectly with the yellows, grays, and hints of pink.
 The mirror went in and out so fast, it wasn’t even photographed.
 Sorry Robin!
 Don’t worry, it’ll find a new home soon.
 Pinkie swear.

 Phew!
 You still with me?
 If so, go ahead, loosen the helmet, and wipe the sweat off your brow.
 This marathon of a post is wrapping, and we successfully navigated through a year’s worth of decorating blunders and Instagram Stories!
 What do you think of the transformation?
 Obviously, it’s nowhere near finished, but it’s coming along.

-Cha-cha-cha-changes are still happening…like that Sonneman lollipop lamp is getting switch out for a taller black cone lamp…it’s more French girl chic.
-And this little corner over here is presently getting tweaked.
+Cha-cha-cha-changes are still happening…like that Sonneman lollipop lamp is getting switched out for a taller black cone lamp…it’s more French girl chic.

 I love the cabinet, but it’s a wee bit too big.
 But I lurve it.
 But it’s too big.
 But I lurve it.
 But I’d have to ask The Boy for help to move it (biggest reason).
 Anyhoo, would love to know your thoughts!
 Cheers to Friday Eve!
 TTFN!